The Best Pizza in Every State

 via tripadvisor.com

-Not for the pizza purists among us, OTTO in Portland has made its mark along the East Coast pie trail with its creative toppings, from three-cheese tortellini to pulled pork and mango.
+Perhaps not for the pizza purists among us, OTTO in Portland has made its mark along the East Coast pie trail with its creative toppings, from three-cheese tortellini to pulled pork and mango.
 Feeling overwhelmed?
-You can’t go wrong with the one that started it all: the mashed potato, bacon, and scallion masterpiece.
-Is it breakfast?
+You can’t go wrong with the one that started it all: the mashed potato, bacon and scallion masterpiece.
+Is it lunch?
 Is it brunch?
 It’s pizza!

 Massachusetts: Area Four